 Now it says on their website they respond to emails within 4 working days.
 It took them till the following Thursday to get back to me.
 In the meantime, they sent out a mass email as apparently, there had been some error along the line and the wrong palettes had been sent out, and they assured everyone they would receive the palette that they had chosen in their next Glossybox.
 Also during this time, I was getting more annoyed and I made the decision to cancel my subscription to Glossybox.
 Not even the spoiler that September’s box would feature a sample Too Faced Better Than Sex Mascara could tempt me into staying.

-So when I finally heard back off them, they said they would send another bag out in the post, and I’d get my correct palette in September’s box.
+So when I finally heard back from them, they said they would send another bag out in the post, and I’d get my correct palette in September’s box.
 I had to reply to explain that I had cancelled and this box had been a big part of why I cancelled.
 Glossybox apologised and just said they would send out my MUA palette in the post.
 A little disappointed they didn’t try very hard to keep my custom.
 If they value their customers that much, then I’m glad that I have cancelled my subscription.